mikehaertl/Codeception/docs/modules/Yii2.md

 ### _findElements

 *hidden API method, expected to be used from Helper classes*

-Locates element using available Codeception locator types:
+Locates an element using available Codeception locator types:

 * XPath
 * CSS